-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the West to East—Overbeck to Leidy Project involving construction and operation of facilities by National Fuel Gas Supply Corporation (National Fuel) in Elk, Jefferson, Clearfield, Cameron, and Clinton Counties, Pennsylvania.
-This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Line N Relocation and Interconnect Project and the Line N Compressor Installation Expansion Project (the Line N Projects), proposed by National Fuel Gas Supply Corporation (National Fuel), in Greene and Washington Counties, Pennsylvania (PA).
+The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

-This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
+This notice announces the opening of the scoping process we will use to gather input from the public and interested agencies on the project.
 Your input will help the Commission staff determine what issues need to be evaluated in the EA.
-Please note that the scoping period will close on June 21, 2010.
-This is not your only public input opportunity; please refer to the Environmental Review Process flow chart in Appendix 1.
+Please note that the scoping period will close on March 22, 2010.

 If you are a landowner receiving this notice, you may be contacted by a pipeline company representative about the acquisition of an easement to construct, operate, and maintain the planned facilities.
 The company would seek to negotiate a mutually acceptable agreement.
 However, if the project is approved by the Commission, that approval conveys with it the right of eminent domain.
-Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings where compensation would be determined in accordance with state law.
+Therefore, if easement negotiations fail to produce an agreement, the pipeline company could initiate condemnation proceedings in accordance with State law.

 Summary of the Planned Project